MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 For more information about how to apply the principles of Zero Trust across an Azure IaaS environment, see the [Apply Zero Trust principles to Azure IaaS overview](azure-infrastructure-overview.md).

-## Zero Trust stand-alone or spoke network for Azure PaaS services
+## Zero Trust stand alone or spoke network for Azure PaaS services

 Many PaaS services contain their own, service-native ingress and egress control functionality.
 You can use these controls to secure network access to PaaS service resources without the need of infrastructure such as VNets.
 For example:

 - Azure SQL Database has its own firewall that can be used to allow specific client IP addresses that need to access the database server.
-- Azure storage accounts have the option to configure allowing connections from a specific VNet or to block public network access.
+- Azure storage accounts have a configuration option allow connections from a specific VNet or to block public network access.
 - Azure App Service supports access restrictions to define a priority-ordered allow/deny list that controls network access to your app.

 However, for Zero Trust guided implementations, these service-native access controls often fall short of being sufficient.
 This creates a diffusion of access controls and logging that can increase management and decrease visibility.